Pelicans rookie Zion Williamson scores 22 points in NBA debut | The Japan Times

 “I’m 19, honestly.
 In that moment, I’m not thinking about longevity,” Williamson continued.
 “I’m thinking about winning that game, so it was very tough.”

-LaMarcus Aldridge had 32 points and 14 rebounds and DeMar DeRozan added 20 points as the San Antonio Spurs withstood Williamson’s late surge for a 121-117 victory over New Orleans on Wednesday night.
+LaMarcus Aldridge had 32 points and 14 rebounds and DeMar DeRozan added 20 points for San Antonio.

 “The crowd got into it.
 We didn’t let it rattle us,” DeRozan said, adding that Williamson “went on a hell of a run.”